coronavirus

 The big picture is bigger than the coronavirus

-Despite the enormity of the current coronavirus situation, you need to keep your long-term objectives in mind.
+Despite the enormity of the current coronavirus situation, it can be helpful to keep long‑term objectives in mind.
 How important really is leaving a legacy to you?
 How long do you want to keep working?
 And how long can you safely assume you’ll be able to work?

-You also need to be aware of your risk tolerance.
+It’s also important to be aware of your risk tolerance.
 How have the current market gyrations affected you?
 That’s what we call short-term risk tolerance.
 But what about long-term risk?
 How certain do you need to be that your spending patterns won’t eventually make you run out of money?

-Moderate your discretionary spending.
-Keep your long-term risk of running out of money within your risk tolerance.
+Discretionary spending often reduces naturally during periods of uncertainty, which can ease short‑term financial pressure.
 Of course in these difficult times there may be fewer opportunities for high discretionary spending, so moderating it may come naturally.
-By doing this you’ll be preserving more assets, which will hopefully enable you to spend more once markets eventually resume a semblance of normality.
+This may preserve more assets, potentially giving you greater flexibility when conditions eventually resume a semblance of normality.

 Help is at hand

 Maybe you’re already using the unique retirement planning tool from EvolveMyRetirement®.
-If so you’ll know that it can juggle all these and other variables to arrive at an optimised strategy.
-If you haven’t optimised your strategy since before the market falls, it makes sense to do so again soon.
+If so, you’ll know that it can analyse all these variables to generate a modelled strategy.
+If you haven’t regenerated your strategy since before the market falls, you may find it informative to do so again.
 First update your plan to make sure it reflects the current situation.
-Optimising will then help you arrive at a sustainable level of spending.
-It will also indicate any rebalancing that may be prudent.
+The updated modelling can help you explore sustainable spending levels.
+It can also highlight how your asset allocation might evolve under different scenarios.

 It’s important to look ahead to life beyond the coronavirus.